iiibrad/aws-lambda-sns-to-slack/README.md

 Slack channels have a limit of 21 characters.
 You'll want to namespace your channels accordingly.
 `channel_map` setting is the mapping from the SNS topic name to the channel name.
+The value can be either a string or a list of strings, to send identical alerts to multiple Slack channels.

 ### Emoji